ictinnovaties-zorg/ReAgent_workflow/readme.md

 You can find the [technical documentation of the code here](https://htmlpreview.github.io/?https://github.com/ictinnovaties-zorg/ReAgent_workflow/blob/master/doc/ReAgent_workflow/index.html), this is mainly useful if you want to write your own Python scripts that work with `ReAgent`.

 # TL;DR
-Short example run from the command line:
+Short example run from the command line (note that the example files are included in the `example_data` directory in the package):

     reagent init cartpole_run generated_cartpole_data.json --delete-old-run
     cp example_full_run_config.json cartpole_run